 Setting up

-Let’s setup the environment (bridgesampling currently works only with rstan, so we cannot use cmdstanr as do in other vignettes):
+Let’s setup the environment (bridgesampling currently works only with rstan, so we cannot use cmdstanr as we do in other vignettes):

 library(SBC)